 Teaching Programs Offered at Colorado Springs Schools

-Colorado Springs is home to a few schools for students seeking to become a teacher or prepare for advancement in their current teaching careers.
+Colorado Springs is home to two schools for students seeking to become a teacher or prepare for advancement in their current teaching careers.
 Undergraduate and graduate programs are available, and students can focus on curriculum development or enroll in programs designed to prepare them for teaching licensure in a specific content area.

 - Students at Colorado College can prepare for teacher licensure or career advancement in this school's bachelor's and master's degree programs.
 The college is located within the downtown Colorado Springs area.